Which NFL teams will allow fans at games in Week 15 of the 2020 season?

 Detroit Lions at Tennessee Titans – Nissan Stadium

-- The Tennessee Titans will be allowing spectators at 21% of the stadium’s capacity.
+- The Titans will be allowing spectators at 21% of the stadium’s capacity.

 Houston Texans at Indianapolis Colts – Lucas Oil Stadium